pclubuiet/website/README.md

     ```
     git remote add myfork https://github.com/<username>/website.git
     ```

-9. Find an issue in this repository that you would like to and can fix.
-   Start working on an issue.
-Steps 10 and beyond will guide you in doing this.

-   **In case multiple people are working on the same issue, the Pull Request that is completed first shall be given** **the highest preference.
-The reviews will be on a first come first service basis.**
+## Fixing issues ##
+### Step 1: Pick an issue ###
+After selecting an issue
+1. Comment on the issue saying that you are working on the issue.
+2. We expect you to discuss the approach by comments.
+3. Updates or progress on the issue would be nice.

+### Step 2: Follow branch policies ###
-10. Create a new branch and switch to it (make sure you are on master before doing this).
+1. Create a new branch and switch to it (make sure you are on master before doing this).
     ```
     git branch mybranch
     git checkout mybranch